Kimak–Kipchak confederation: Culture

 The Kimak were literate in the Old Turkic script.
 Abu Dulaf (c.
-940), and Ibn al-Fakikh wrote about the Kimak Kaganate: "They have reeds with which they write".
-Archeologists found 10th- to 11th-century bronze mirrors with inscriptions near Urdjar in the Tarbagatai mountains, and in the Irtysh region.
+940) and Ibn al-Fakikh wrote about the Kimak Kaganate: "They have reeds with which they write".
+Archeologists found 10th to 11th century bronze mirrors with inscriptions near Urdjar in the Tarbagatai mountains and in the Irtysh region.
 L. Kimball stipulates that literate Kimak had works of law, religion, history, and epic poetry, none of which have survived.
 Although the Kimak had copper coins, most trade was done by barter.

-Hunting was a key part of Kimak life.
+Hunting was a key part of Kimak's life.
 Large group hunts served as training for war.
 Pride, prestige, and leadership were associated with the use of falcons, hawks, golden eagles, and hunting dogs, and with the pursuit of beasts of prey, including the now extinct Caspian tiger and the snow leopard.

 Kimak Khans wore golden crowns and clothes sewn with gold.
-Al Idrisi relayed that Kimaks extract gold with mercury and float it in dung.
+Al Idrisi relayed that the Kimaks extract gold with mercury and float it in dung.

 Kimak towns were a symbiosis of local predominantly Turkic Kimak populations, pre-existing autochthonous culture, and people from elsewhere in Central Asia.
 A characteristic feature was that all towns were well-fortified, and in each a prince-chieftain headed a garrison.
 Towns were situated on lake shores, river banks, in border areas, and in impregnable mountain areas.
 A fortified wall with an iron gate surrounded the largest capital town Tamim of the Khakan, where also lived aristocrats.
 In the hills stood castle-forts surrounded by moats.

 Kimaks of the Seihun steppe traded in sheep.
-Kimak presence on the Volga enabled them to use local major trade routes, and put them in contact with the Byzantine and Viking worlds.
+Kimak's presence on the Volga enabled them to use local major trade routes and put them in contact with the Byzantine and Viking worlds.

-Kimaks made cheese and beverages from fermented mare's milk, some of which probably were distilled to high potency, and beverages from rice, millet, barley, and honey.
+Kimaks made cheese and beverages from fermented mare's milk, some of which were probably distilled to high potency, and beverages from rice, millet, barley, and honey.

 Religion

-The Kimak religion was the same as the majority of Turks.
-In the steppes from the Baikal to the Danube the Turks believed in Tengri.
-The western neighbors of the Kyrgyzes (Kimaks, Kipchaks, Cumans, Oguzes, Pechenegs, Karluks, etc.), who were located closer to the Muslim lands, still professed Tengrianism in the 9th century.
+The Kimak religion was the same as that of the majority of Turks.
+In the steppes from the Baikal to the Danube, the Turks believed in Tengri.
+The western neighbors of the Kyrgyz (Kimaks, Kipchaks, Cumans, Oguzes, Pechenegs, Karluks, etc.), who were located closer to the Muslim lands, still professed Tengrianism in the 9th century.
 The Kimaks had a tradition of ancestor reverence.
 On the border with the Uyghurs, Kimaks adopted Manichaeism.
 The Kimaks also worshipped rocks with images (apparently ancient petroglyphs) and images of human feet.
 Al-Idrisi spoke about belief in various spirits, and about acceptance by some Kimaks of Manichaeism and Islam.
 Apparently, the last two religions started penetrating the Kimaks in the 10th century but became widely accepted much later, and then only in the central Irtysh and Balkhash areas.